 The DS, PSP,and Wii versions of the game were Ubisoft Quebec City, and offer a "different experience from the more powerful systems."
-The Wii version of Prince of Persia: The Forgotten Sands includes the SNES version of Jordan Mechner's original Prince of Persia as a bonus feature.
+The Wii version of Prince of Persia: The Forgotten Sands includes the original Apple II version of Jordan Mechner's original Prince of Persia from 1989 as a bonus unlockable.

 Uplay is a service where you earn points and use them to unlock bonus items.
 Here is a list of Actions (achievements) and Rewards for the PS3, Xbox 360 and PC versions of this game.

 Memories of Azad Reach the thick of the battle

 Not what it looks like Defeat Ratash